git-heath/BearerAuthApi/README.md

 ## !!
 WARNING !!

-This is an example project and as such any sensitive information should **not** be reused "as is".
+This is an example project and contains many security bad practices.
+As such any sensitive information should **not** be reused "as is".
 In a real implementation any sensitive data (encryption key) would be stored in a secure repository.

 ## Introduction